Im-Hsn/Im-Hsn/README.md

 ## 💻 About Me

-Full-stack developer with computer engineering background, specializing in AI integration, software development, and system design.
+Software developer with computer engineering background, specializing in machine learning, full-stack development, and system design.

 ## 🛠️ Tech Stack